shipworthy/.github/profile/README.md

-# Welcome to Shipworthy ⚓️
+# Welcome to Shipworthy

-**Reliable, distributed systems infrastructure for Elixir.**

-Shipworthy is the home of **Journey**, a library that brings durable execution and resilient workflow orchestration natively to the BEAM.
-We build tools that help Elixir developers write complex, fault-tolerant business logic without managing external clusters.
+Shipworthy is the home of **Journey**, an Elixir library for defining and running durable workflows.

+Journey provides PostgreSQL-backed persistence, horizontal scalability across application replicas, orchestration, retries, crash recovery, scheduling, introspection and analytics.

+Journey scales with your application.
+No cloud solutions to subscribe to or depend on.
+Nothing new to deploy and operate in your infrastructure, and your data stays with you, in your PostgreSQL database.

 ---

-### 🧭 The Ecosystem
+### Repos

-#### 🚀 The Core
-* **[Journey](https://github.com/shipworthy/journey)** – The main library.
-A native engine for defining and running durable workflows.
-If you are looking for the product, start here.
+* **[Journey](https://github.com/shipworthy/journey)** – an Elixir package for defining and running durable workflows.
 The package is published on https://hexdocs.pm/journey

-#### 💡 Reference Implementations and Demos
-* **[jour_dash](https://github.com/shipworthy/jour_dash)** – A full-scale **Reference Application**.
-It simulates a food delivery service (complex state, multiple actors) to demonstrate how to model real-world business graphs.
-* **[journey_horoscopes](https://github.com/shipworthy/journey_horoscopes)** – A lightweight "Hello World" example.
-Demonstrates how to connect Journey to a Phoenix LiveView front-end for reactive updates.
+* **[journey_horoscopes](https://github.com/shipworthy/journey_horoscopes)** – A LiveView "Hello World" example.
+A simple workflow that keeps a lot of UI state.

-#### Blog Series

-We are documenting the process of building with Durable Workflows and Journey in a **[series on dev.to](https://dev.to/markmark/series/34410)**.
-The following repos accompany these articles:
+* **[jour_dash](https://github.com/shipworthy/jour_dash)** – A LiveView application built with Journey that simulates a food delivery service.
+A more complex workflow.

+Repos used in the **[series on dev.to](https://dev.to/markmark/series/34410)** on building with Journey:
 * **[journey_introspect](https://github.com/shipworthy/journey_introspect)** – Visualization and debugging tools for inspecting running workflows.
 * **[useless_machine](https://github.com/shipworthy/useless_machine)** – A "useless" machine implementation.
 Just for fun, because engineers need hobbies too.